HMS St Brides Bay

 HMS St Brides Bay was a anti-aircraft frigate of the British Royal Navy, named for St Brides Bay in Pembrokeshire.
 In commission from 1945 to 1961, she served in the Mediterranean and Eastern Fleets, seeing active service in the Korean War.

 Construction

 The ship was originally ordered from Harland and Wolff, Belfast, on 2 May 1943 as the Loch Achilty, and was laid down on 2 May 1944.
 However the contract was then changed, and the ship was completed to a revised design as a Bay-class anti-aircraft frigate.
-Admiralty Job No. J3902 was launched as St Brides Bay on 16 January 1945, and completed on 15 June 1945.
+Admiralty Job No. J3902 was launched as St Brides Bay on 16 January 1945, and completed on 15 June 1945 by Miss Patricia M Rebbeck.

 Service history

 Mediterranean Fleet

 After sea trials St Brides Bay was commissioned for service in the British Pacific Fleet in June 1945.
 In July she sailed for Malta, but the proposed deployment in the Pacific was cancelled in August and she was reallocated to the 5th Escort Flotilla in the Mediterranean Fleet.
 There her duties included weather ship and air sea rescue duties in the western Atlantic during U.S. aircraft troop repatriation flights in late November 1945, patrol duty in the Aegean, Adriatic, and Red Seas, and periods as Guardship at Alexandria, Trieste, and Aqaba, as well as attachment to the Haifa Patrol, attempting to intercept ships carrying illegal Jewish immigrants to Palestine.
 In May 1948 her pennant number was changed from K600 to F600.

 In July 1949 she sailed with sister ship to join the Eastern Fleet, arriving at Hong Kong on 31 August, and joining the 4th Frigate Flotilla.
 Her duties at Hong Kong included Guardship duty in the Yangtze, surveillance of Chinese Nationalist warship movements, and patrols to support military operations against insurgent forces in Malaya.